 It’s likely that the reason for seeing a physical therapist is due, in part, to pain management.
 CHTs can give practical exercises and treatment options that will lessen pain levels.

 CHTs at Horizon can take the medical management of the upper extremities and bridge the gap for patients having a successful recovery.
-They’re number one goal is to get you back to having normal function in your everyday life and do so by offering non-operative interventions, preventative care, and post-surgical rehabilitation.
+Their number one goal is to get you back to having normal function in your everyday life and do so by offering non-operative interventions, preventative care, and post-surgical rehabilitation.
 These therapists not only consider biomechanics in their work to rehabilitate their patients but also look to functional movement best practices and the unique situation of each patient, working with them to create a just as unique recovery plan that will get them healthier as efficiently as possible.

 Learn About Hand Therapy Options